-- a) Be a minimum of 25 weeks in duration and offered within a seven month period with a minimum of 15 classroom tuition hours per week, excluding breaks, delivered Monday to Friday between the hours of 9am and 5pm; - b) Have a defined learning pathway (i.e. a course programme), with specified learning outcomes stating the learning goals to be achieved at the end of the programme; - c) Have an assessment framework aligned to the programme and its learning outcomes; - d) Be subject to internal quality assurance; and - e) Be offered exclusively to students who are speakers of other languages, for whom English is not their first language, and conclude in one of the English language proficiency exams (with a specified score / grade where the exam is a system) listed in Table 1; or - f) Lead to a recognised English Language Teaching (ELT) award made by a recognised national or international awarding body.
+- a) Be a minimum of 25 weeks in duration and offered within a seven month period3 with a minimum of 15 classroom tuition hours per week, excluding breaks, delivered Monday to Friday between the hours of 9am and 5pm; - b) Have a defined learning pathway (i.e. a course programme), with specified learning outcomes stating the learning goals to be achieved at the end of the programme; - c) Have an assessment framework aligned to the programme and its learning outcomes; - d) Be subject to internal quality assurance; and - e) Be offered exclusively to students who are speakers of other languages, for whom English is not their first language, and conclude in one of the English language proficiency exams (with a specified score / grade where the exam is a system) listed in Table 1 (completed at an approved test centre); or f) Lead to a recognised English Language Teaching (ELT) award made by a recognised national or international awarding body.